CSC207-2024F-UofT/FizzBuzz/README.md

 4. Anyone with a fork of your repository will see an option to sync with your repository.
 Similarly, they will also see an option to contribute their changes to your original fork.
 The mechanism by which this contribution is done is a **pull request**.
-As the name suggests, you are requesting that the original repository do a `git pull` to pull in your commits.
+As the name suggests, you are requesting that, roughly speaking, the original repository do a `git pull` to pull in your commits.
 We'll talk more about pull requests later, but feel free to try it out now by following the instructions that appear when you click the button to contribute.